Patient and Family Advisory Council on Cancer Care

 Council membership is for one year with the option to continue for a second year.

 A Council member can resign or request a leave of absence from the Council at any time during his or her term.

 Joining the Advisory Council

-Persons interested in joining the Council are asked to complete a member information form.
+Persons interested in joining the Council are asked to complete the member information form to the right.

 Applicants will be invited to join the Council pending the availability of a position on the Council.

 Every effort is made to achieve diversity in Advisory Council members that reflects the population served by the Hospital.